Farm Internship & Apprenticeship

 Learn farming skills and build your career in the food system with our urban farm internships and apprenticeships!

-Short-Season Farm Internship application is open now!
+2025 Farm Apprenticeship Application is open now!

 Time Commitment

-● April 1st – November 14th, Monday – Thursday, 8-10 hours/day
+• March 17th – October 31st, Monday – Thursday, 8-10 hours/day

-● Approximately 16 hours over the entire season to attend other programming at Zenger Farm including
+• Approximately 20 hours over the entire season to attend other programming at Zenger Farm including community events, field trips, etc.

 Responsibilities

-• A strong commitment to the mission of Zenger Farm.
+• A strong commitment to the mission of Zenger Farm

-• Demonstrated interest in farming.
+• Demonstrated interest in farming and/or sustainable food systems

-• Intention to maintain continued involvement in the agricultural community by engaging in farm work or
+• Intention to maintain continued involvement in the agricultural and food systems community by engaging in farm/food systems work or the development of a small farm business

-• Ability to lift and carry 50 pounds, farm outdoors in all weather conditions including heat, cold and rain to
+• Ability to lift and carry 50 pounds, farm outdoors in all weather conditions including heat, cold and rain to perform the above responsibilities

-• Ability to endure prolonged periods of physical activity, including walking, standing, squating, and
+• Ability to endure prolonged periods of physical activity, including walking, standing, squating, and repetitive tasks

-• We will perform a background check and address any issues on a case-by-case basis – no one should feel
+• We will perform a background check and address any issues on a case-by-case basis – no one should feel discouraged from applying

-• We cannot help with visas or work permits for this program.
+• We cannot help with visas or work permits for this program

 Benefits